UC military students can stay informed with links and information.

 For more information, please call the VA at 1-888-GIBILL-1 (7 a.m. to 7 p.m.
 CST, Monday through Friday) to speak with an Education Call Center Agent on questions about benefits or eligibility for education assistance programs.

 We are proud to welcome veterans, active members of the Armed Forces and their family members to the University of Charleston.
 You’ve made an incredible contribution to our country.
 It’s our turn to help you make the transition to new goals and a new civilian career.
 At UC, we believe a university education is always within reach.
 We offer high-quality, accredited online learning opportunities that enable active service members to take their careers to the next level.
 Anytime.
 Anywhere.
+Online courses can be pursued through any of our three campus locations.
 Military veterans who attend the University of Charleston will soon feel at home among the faculty, staff, and fellow classmates.
 UC's commitment to current and former service personnel is reflected in the many benefits available to military students.

 University of Charleston is committed to meeting the unique needs of veterans, military service members and their families.
 We welcome the opportunity to work with you during your higher education experience.